Hello Kitty Online: Indonesia

 Sanrio Digital partnered with GOGAME to publish HKO in Indonesia.
 An Indonesian version of Founders' Beta started on April 15, 2009, running through April 29, 2009.
 The Indonesian Open Beta phase ran from June 16, 2009 through June 24, 2009.

 The commercial release of the Indonesian version was launched on July 1, 2009.
 The game ceased operation in December 2010.

 Singapore and Malaysia

 gloot.net is the publisher for HKO in Singapore and Malaysia, with a Founders Beta running from June 22 - July 22, 2009.
 The commercial release began on October 15, 2009.

 Philippines

 The game is officially published in the Philippines by Level Up!
 Games, launching an Open Beta on September 25, 2009, and a commercial launch occurring on November 11, 2009.
 On July 8, 2010, the Philippines version of HKO ceased operation, only to be reopened five months later on December 8 of the same year.

 Europe

-Hello Kitty Online was originally published by Burda: in Europe, with the game commercially launching on September 25, 2009.
-On March 26, 2010, Burdia: and SanrioDigitally formally announced that SanrioDigital will begin self-publishing the European version of HKO.
+Hello Kitty Online was originally published by Burda:ic in Europe, with the game commercially launching on September 25, 2009.
+On March 26, 2010, Burdia:ic and SanrioDigital formally announced that SanrioDigital will begin self-publishing the European version of HKO.
 On April 7, 2010, Burda: ceased to publish HKO Europe.